-When I started scrapbooking, I just stuck pictures on a page without caring about design.
-As I learned more about page layouts, I discovered a quick trick that changed everything about my pages and it will improve your pages too.
+When I started scrapbooking, I just stuck pictures on a page without caring about the design.
+As I learned more about page layouts, I discovered a quick trick that changed everything about my pages, and it will improve your pages too.
 It’s called ANCHORING!!!

-Many pages all over the internet in scrapbook galleries and in Facebook Scrapbook communities have the same flaw.
-Don’t worry, I did this myself.
+Many pages all over the internet in scrapbook galleries and Facebook Scrapbook communities have the same flaw.
+Don’t worry.
+I did this myself.
 The flaw is floating images and graphics.
 They’re just out there in visual space with nothing connecting the visual elements to the page they appear on.

 Check out this layout for the template phase of power scrapbooking.